What kind of search engine optimization (SEO) do you include when you design a website?

 Photos have to be properly prepared to add to a website.
 You can't just add a photo directly from a camera, as the file size will be too large (which will slow down the loading of your website), the dimensions of the photo will be wrong (photo will be too large to fit on the page, or if the website coding makes the photo smaller, the photo will appear blurry, bitmappy, or slightly distorted), and the photo may be too dark, too bright, too blurry, etc.

 You'll need to use a photo editing program to prepare the photo before you add it to the website.
-Here are some of the things that must be done to a photo to get it ready for the website (see more details in our blog entitled, "All About Website Photos"):
+Here are some of the things that must be done to a photo to get it ready for the website (see more details in my blog entitled, "All About Website Photos"):

 Because of everything that needs to be done (and the time involved) to prepare a photo to add to a website, it's usually best to leave this work to someone who has expertise with photo editing.
-We at T. Brooks Web Design not only do web design, online marketing, SEO, and social media, but we also work with images, we create logos, and we are Photoshop gurus (the ultimate photo editing program).
+I at T. Brooks Web Design not only do web design, online marketing, SEO, and social media, but I also work with images, I create logos, and I are Photoshop gurus (the ultimate photo editing program).